 1ST FOR BRITAIN-RED WINGED BLACKBIRD-GARSO-NORTH RONALDSAY-ORKNEY

-I was out shopping this morning when the Mega alert went off: "RED WINGED BLACKBIRD-NORTH RONALDSAY.".
+I was out shopping this morning when the Mega alert went off: "Red-winged blackbird-North Ronaldsay.".
 I was straight on the phone to Simon Slade, and my place was booked on a scheduled flight for the following morning.
-PANIC OVER!
+Panic over!

 There had never been one of these birds in this country before or even on this side of the Atlantic.
 The first images started to appear on Twitter of the bird as I was getting myself organised for an early start in the morning.